732-200-2725 [email protected]

 Pain Management Attempts

-You’ve tried various medical interventions, alternative medicine approaches, and possibly even medical procedures or surgery.
+You’ve tried it all–various medical interventions, alternative medicine approaches, and possibly even medical procedures or surgery.
 Remaining hopeful is becoming more difficult as the pain persists, new symptoms emerge, and you’re not progressing in your treatment as expected despite your dedication to your recovery.
-You’re losing control of the situation, and you’re left wondering, “When will this pain ever end?”.

 Beyond Pain Management